 Connected communities celebrating care and support throughout the Auckland diocese

-Thanks to our donors, supporters, representatives from Catholic primary and secondary schools and charities and social services providers who had applied to the Foundation for a grant in 2018, for joining in worship and fellowship for this special mass of caring.
+We are thankful for our donors, supporters, representatives from Catholic primary and secondary schools and charities and social services providers who received a grant in 2019 who will be joining us for this special mass of caring.